Faculty & Staff

 Pam enjoys learning and experiencing life alongside the students as they explore all areas of the world.
 The abundance of hugs and love she experiences feeds her desire to continue to make a difference in children’s lives.

 Pam, who holds a bachelor’s degree in Elementary Education from The Florida State University, has been the K-2 teacher at The Magnolia School since 2000.
 Previous teaching experiences include five years at Wee Care as a pre-K teacher, five years at Head Start in Oregon as a pre-K teacher and a term at Tallahassee Junior Museum as a Saturday pre-K teacher.

-Pam enjoys spending time with her four adult children and two grandchildren.
+Pam enjoys spending time with her four adult children and three grandchildren.
 Her life is more complete with the many adventures she shares with her family.

 Juniper came to The Magnolia School in January 2002.
 She has a bachelor’s degree in Early Childhood Education from FSU and worked at The Creative Preschool before coming to The Magnolia School.

 She has four children: Sage, Jaidyn, and Sona, Magnolia School graduates; and Ayana, a current Magnolia School student.
 Juniper's first experience with the school was as a parent.
 Unhappy with her daughter's experience in public school, she enrolled Jaidyn at Magnolia.
 She volunteered at the school, and instead of pursing a job in public school as she'd planned, she became a “front-room” teacher.
 When her youngest daughter Ayana was born, she felt “the love and support I got from this community proved what I have always known—this is my home.”